 “Umgang Bregenzerwald” (village walks)

 12 created circuit paths through 13 villages in the Bregenzerwald region provide insight into a unique way of life that continues today.
-With the accompanying information folders available at the local tourist offices or the free “Vorarlberg” app, the trails can be explored on your own.
+With the accompanying information folders available at the local tourist offices or via QR codes on columns at the buildings with more details about the objects and the further Umgang route the trails can be explored on your own.

 Those who want to learn more about the special features of regional architecture, regional crafts and the culture of life in the Bregenzerwald take part in one of the weekly guided village walks.

 Registration: until 5:00 pm the day before at the local tourist office

 Meeting point: 9:30 am at the local tourist office, the guided tour lasts about two hours

 The intriguing architecture of the vorarlberg museum in Bregenz, with features like a 23-metre-high clay wall and a facade decorated with flower-blossom impression, is designed to pique the curiosity of visitors.

 Guided tours take place as part of the public tours on various dates on Sundays at 3:00 pm.